 GAME DESIGN FUNDAMENTALS (3)

-Learn what makes games fun, challenging and immersive.
+An introduction to the elements of game design and creation.
 Video games will be dissected and analyzed.
 Students create traditional (non-video) games to gain hands on knowledge of the fundamentals of game design.
 Topics include game design, game play, game balance and game theory.

 3D GRAPHICS AND ANIMATION (3)